 Not Alone

-The Ministry of External Affairs often receives petitions from Indian women abandoned or burdened through their NRI spouses.
+The Ministry of External Affairs often receives petitions from Indian women abandoned or burdened by their NRI spouses.
 In reality, in line with statistics provided via the ministry in February in reaction to a written question in the Lok Sabha, it had addressed 5,379 complaints of distressed Indian women who have been abandoned by way of their NRI spouses.

-Most lawsuits received from them pertain to harassment and unwell-treatment, loss of communication with the partner, help in serving judicial summons for court docket intending, toddler assist, impounding the passport of distant places spouse, extraditing the partner and child custody.
+Most lawsuits received from them pertain to harassment and unwell-treatment, loss of communication with the partner, help in serving judicial summons for court docket intending, toddler assistance, impounding the passport of distant places spouse, extraditing the partner and child custody.

 Another NGO called ‘Abandoned Brides by NRI Husbands Internationally’ in Punjab envisioned the variety to be 32,000.